 There's also a new chapter just for online volunteers themselves, which organizations can also use in creating their own materials for online volunteers.

 In conjunction with the revised guidebook is the Virtual

 Volunteering Wiki, a free online resource and

 collaborative space for sharing resources regarding virtual

-are seeking a partner university or college that could recruit an
+are seeking a partner university or college that could recruit

-this wiki updated.
+to keep this wiki updated.

 More about the history of the book:

 Back in 1999, Energize, Inc. and the Virtual Volunteering Project, based at the University of Texas at Austin, released the Virtual Volunteering Guidebook, a free book available for download, in .PDF, that offered the most detailed information available at that time on the basics of setting up and managing a successful virtual volunteering program.
 This book captured the contributions of more than 100 collaborating organizations and online volunteers who worked with the Virtual Volunteering Project from 1996 - 1999.
 The guidebook was co-authored by Susan Ellis and Jayne Cravens (me).

 Even after I left the Virtual Volunteering Project in early 2001 and the project was put on permanent hiatus, I kept researching virtual volunteering, continually gathering information about the practice, and continuing to write and to train on the subject of using the Internet to engage and support volunteers.
 Working abroad in Germany for eight years, four of them directing the Online Volunteering service at United Nations Volunteers (part of UNDP), gave me a unique global perspective on practices around virtual volunteering as well.